ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_mentor/feedback_lab02.md

 ## Does the repo they created have the correct name?

-The should have created a repo with the name listed in this spreadsheet (private to mentors only):
+They should have created a repo with the name listed in this spreadsheet (private to mentors only):

 Use the tabs at the bottom of the sheets to select "lab02 repos"